 Patricia Rafael Lage is a journalist with an extensive background in reporting, writing, editing and translating texts from English to Spanish, mostly in written media.
 For more than 14 years, she has worked and contributed as a reporter and fixer for five newspapers, –El Día de Valladolid, ADN, Público, Eldiario.es, and The New York Times-, two digital platforms, –VICE News Spanish and Broadly Spanish-, and a weekly magazine –La Clave-.
 She has covered political, court, health, immigration, social, and cultural affairs, publishing not only breaking news, but also long-form articles and features.

-During the last four years, she has been working as a freelance reporter for VICE News Spanish, Broadly Spanish, and Eldiario.es, primarily creating pieces on political and social affairs, such as women’s rights, gender violence and historical memory.
-Since 2012, she has been based in Madrid, working as a fixer for foreign media, including NPR and regular work for The New York Times Rome Bureau chief Jim Yardley.
+During the last five years, she has been working as a freelance reporter for VICE News Spanish, Broadly Spanish, and Eldiario.es, primarily creating pieces on political and social affairs, such as women’s rights, gender violence and historical memory.
+Since 2012, she has been based in Madrid, working as a fixer for foreign media, including NPR, regular work for The New York Times, and most recently for Frankfurter Allgemeine Zeitung.
 Here, she contributes on reporting, gathering data and information, and finding and arranging interviews from Spain on diverse, current issues.
+Since 2017, she is part-time Professor at the Carlos III University teaching Political and Parliamentary Journalism.

-Patricia is a Spanish native, proficient in English and has an intermediate level of French.
-She holds a Master of Arts in Journalism, a Postgraduate Certificate in Education, and a Bachelor of Arts in English Studies.
+Patricia holds a Master of Arts in Journalism, a Postgraduate Certificate in Education, and a Bachelor of Arts in English Studies.

 Iñigo García is responsible for the communications strategies at Matadero Madrid, one of the city’s most innovative cultural centers.
 Matadero Madrid was created in 2006 by the City of Madrid, with the mandate of “promoting investigation, production, education and distribution of contemporary creation and thinking in all of its manifestations.
 Its areas of activity include visual arts, scenic arts, literature, Reading, thinking, music and audio, cinema, design, fashion, architecture, urbanism and landscaping, all with an integral and multidisciplinary creation focus.”
 In less than 10 years, Matadero Madrid has become the third best valued cultural institution by cultural professionals, outranked only by the Prado and Reina Sofia museums.